benhoyt/benhoyt.github.com/writings/count-words.md

 * If you just need a quick solution (which is likely), Python and AWK are amazing for this kind of text processing.
 * C++ templates produce such horrible error messages and function names in the profiler, making them almost unreadable.
 * I still think this interview question is a good one for a coding question, though obviously I wouldn't expect a candidate to write one of the optimized solutions on the whiteboard.
 * We usually think of I/O as expensive, but I/O isn't the bottleneck here.
 In the case of benchmarks, the file is probably cached, but even if not, hard drive read speeds are incredibly fast these days.
-The tokenization and hash table operations are the bottleneck.
+The tokenization and hash table operations are the bottleneck by a long shot.

 This was definitely a fun exercise!
 I learned a good amount about optimization hot-spots, using the Valgrind profiler, and I wrote some Forth code for the first time in years.

 Let me know your thoughts or feedback, or send ideas for improvements.
-You're welcome to contribute to [benhoyt/countwords](github.com/benhoyt/countwords) -- I'd especially welcome pull requests to add C#, Java, JavaScript, Ruby, or Rust.
+You're welcome to contribute to [benhoyt/countwords](github.com/benhoyt/countwords) -- I'd especially welcome pull requests to add C# (an optimized version), Java, JavaScript, Ruby, Kotlin, or Swift.